enjin/wallet-daemon-ui/README.md

 For your daemon to work with Enjin Platform Cloud you need to set up your Platform API keys into `Configs`.
 You may set one key for each of the environment: [Enjin Blockchain](https://platform.enjin.io) and [Canary Blockchain (testnet)](https://platform.canary.enjin.io).

-The Canary Matrixchain can be used for making tests without spending real money.
-There is also a faucet that you can use to get funds available here [Canary Faucet](https://faucet.canary.enjin.io/).
+The Canary Blockchain is a test network and can be used for making tests without spending real money. **It is strongly recommend that you start with the Canary Blockchain.** You can use the [Canary Faucet](https://faucet.canary.enjin.io/) to get some initial funds and get started.

 ## Self-hosted Platform